automatorplus68-sketch/automation-of-ai/README.md

 Python Community

 🤝 Contributing
 Feel free to fork the repo and submit a pull request.
-For bugs or feature suggestions, open an issue.
+For bugs or feature suggestions, open an issue and if you had any ideas of automation please share with me.